Here's what this article covers:

-We take the number of people you help with every GO trip you take and add them up by month and by all time on each line.
+We take the people you help with every GO trip and add them up to create monthly and all time rankings for each line.
 A popup at the end of your trip will also show you how many people you helped on each leg.

 Check your Ranking:

-- Tap on the cogwheel in the upper right hand side of the main screen.
+- Tap the gear icon in the upper right hand side of the main screen.

 Your exact position is never shared with other riders.
 The position of the vehicle is only shared while GO is active and you’re on board.
 All data you generate using GO is anonymous, and GO automatically turns off when you reach your destination.